-14 Under which circumstances will a horizontal merger of companies currently active in the same product and geographical market be considered problematic?
+17 Under which circumstances will a horizontal merger of companies currently active in the same product and geographical markets be considered problematic?

 Concentrations that do not create or strengthen a dominant position and do not significantly impede effective competition in a relevant product market within all or part of Turkey are to be cleared by the Board.
-Article 3 of the Competition Law defines dominant position as:
+Article 3 of the Competition Law defines dominant position as follows:

-[A]ny position enjoyed in a certain market by one or more undertakings by virtue of which those undertakings have the power to act independently from their competitors and purchasers in determining economic parameters such as the amount of production, distribution, price and supply.
+any position enjoyed in a certain market by one or more undertakings by virtue of which those undertakings have the power to act independently from their competitors and purchasers in determining economic parameters such as the amount of production, distribution, price and supply.

 Market shares of about 40 per cent and higher can be considered, along with other factors such as vertical/horizontal foreclosure or barriers to entry, as an indicator of a dominant position in a relevant product market.
 However, a merger or acquisition can only be blocked when the concentration not only creates or strengthens a dominant position but also significantly impedes the competition in the whole territory of Turkey or in a substantial part of it, pursuant to article 7 of the Competition Law.
 Unilateral effects have been the predominant criteria in the Authority's assessment of mergers and acquisitions in Turkey.
-That said, there have been a few exceptional cases where the Board discussed the coordinated effects under a 'joint dominance test' (Henkel, 09-03/47-16, 20 January 2009; Petrol Sanayi Derneği, 07-76/907-345, 20 September 2007; Gaziantep Çimento, 05-86/1190-342, 20 December 2005; and Turkish Pharmacists' Association (TEB), 00-35/393-220, 18 September 2000).
+That said, there have been a couple of exceptional cases where the Board discussed the coordinated effects under a 'joint dominance test' (Henkel, 20 January 2009, 09-03/47-16; Petrol Sanayi Derneği, 20 September 2007, 07-76/907-345; Gaziantep Çimento, 20 December 2005, 05-86/1190-342; and TEB, 18 September 2000, 00-35/393-220).

 Therefore, the existence of an overlap and the resulting market shares are not in and of themselves sufficient to raise a competition law concern.
-The structure of the market, potential competition (such as pipeline products or new R&D investments), market positioning of competitors, barriers to entry, growth projections, etc, are all important parameters of the dominance and 'significant lessening of competition' tests
+The structure of the market, potential competition (such as pipeline products or new R&D investments), market positioning of competitors, barriers to entry, growth projections, etc, are all important parameters of the dominance and 'significant lessening of competition' tests.